datadryad/dryad-app/app/views/layouts/_help.html.md

 - If you have edits, additional data, or subsequent related work we recommend versioning your data by using the "update" link.
 Your subsequent versions will appear on the same landing page that your DOI directs to.

 ##  Frequently Asked Questions
-You are accessing a self-service data publication service developed by the California Digital Library.
-This service is branded under different names: Dash, datashare, and ONEshare.
-Don't worry, each of these brands offer the same product and features.
-Below are FAQs.
-Unless otherwise mentioned, all infomration below covers all instances of our service.

-### Who can use?

 #### Who can publish data?